 Key features include digital ‘sky windows’ in the ceiling the atmospheric content curated by The North Face athlete, Renan Ozturk.
 Hyper-local relevance – like the salvaged Redwood tree at the heart of the space – highlights the global brands ability to operate at a more emotive and individual level.
 The geographic location of the store has been moulded into aspects of the design, from the grid reference at the stores threshold, to the laser-cut, typography graphic celebrating the area as art.

-The success of the local Regent Street community #NeverStopLondon has been dialled up in Stanford.
+The successes taken from the Regent Street community #NeverStopLondon has been dialled up in Stanford.
 The London trial demonstrated the potential social reach and positive influence of brand advocates.
-Stanford’s local community is evidently alive on chalkboards highlighting events, via an Instagram wall and through an active social presence, @TheNorthFace_SF.
+Stanford’s local community is evidently alive and engaged on chalkboards highlighting forthcoming events driven via active social media.

 Eli Petricka, Marketing Creative Director at The North Face

 “Green Room has created a holistic view of our target consumer and developed an understanding of how they relate to our brand in retail.
 They have worked with us to create a dynamic space that answers this consumer’s needs and future aspirations.”

 believed the use of natural materials, enhanced the overall experience

 felt that the store better showed how product might be used outdoors